cloneiq/CIMB-MVQA/README.md

   <sub>Overall architecture of CIMB-MVQA.</sub>
 </p>

-This paper was published in **Medical Image Analysis**, Volume 107, Part B, 2026, Article 103850.
+This paper has been published in **Medical Image Analysis**, Volume 107, Part B, 2026, Article 103850.
 The source code is publicly available at: <a href="https://github.com/cloneiq/CIMB-MVQA">
     <b>https://github.com/cloneiq/CIMB-MVQA</b>
   </a>